On this page

-The definition of rotational shiftwork in this document does not include fixed shifts like straight nights, straight afternoons or straight days and, generally, fixed shifts are not discussed here.
+The definition of rotational shiftwork in this document does not include fixed shifts like straight nights, straight afternoons or straight days.
 However, workers on fixed night shifts and workers on rotational shiftwork schedules have much in common due to the constantly changing schedules, night work and potential disruption to family and social lives.

 The length of a shift can vary between 8 and 12 hours.
-Specific concerns about the extended workdays (10-12 hour shifts) is discussed in the Extended Workday OSH Answers document.
+Specific concerns about the extended workdays (10-12 hour shifts) are discussed in the Extended Workday OSH Answers document.

 NOTE: In this document, instead of "rotational shiftwork" we will use, for simplicity, the term "shiftwork".

-Shiftwork is a reality for about 25 percent of the North American working population.
-Interest in the effects of shiftwork on people has developed because many experts have blamed rotating shifts for the "human error" connected with nuclear power plant incidents, air crashes, and other catastrophic accidents.
+Shiftwork is a reality for many working people.
+Interest in the effects of shiftwork on people has developed because many experts have named rotating shifts for the "human error" connected with nuclear power plant incidents, air crashes, and other catastrophic incidents.

 Alternating day, night and afternoon shifts are common in

-Shiftwork is also common in workplaces where technical processes cannot be interrupted without affecting the product and/or where expensive equipment is used more profitably when in constant operation.
-The overall prevalence of shift work is similar for women and men.
+Shiftwork is also common in workplaces where technical processes cannot be interrupted without affecting the product and where expensive equipment is used more profitably when in constant operation.
+The overall prevalence of shiftwork is similar for women and men.
 However, there are gender differences in shift work patterns by sector of employment.
-Many more women than men work in the health care sector, while many more men than women work in manufacturing.
+Many more women than men work in the healthcare sector, while many more men than women work in manufacturing.

 Many workers find that shiftwork disrupts their family and personal life and leads to health problems including chronic fatigue and gastrointestinal disorders.
 On the other hand, some workers prefer shiftwork because it usually allows for more free time.

-The International Agency for Research on Cancer (IARC) has concluded that "shiftwork that involves circadian disruption" is considered a Group 2A carcinogen and "probably carcinogenic to humans."
+The International Agency for Research on Cancer (IARC) has classified night shift as "probably carcinogenic to humans" (Group 2A carcinogen).
 Group 2A means that this conclusion was based on "limited evidence of carcinogenicity in humans and sufficient evidence of carcinogenicity in experimental animals".
-IARC based their conclusion on studies on long-term night workers who have shown a higher risk of breast cancer than women who do not work at night.
+IARC based its conclusion on studies on long-term night shift workers who have shown a higher risk of breast cancer than women who do not work at night.
 These studies have involved mainly nurses and flight attendants.
-These results are consistent with animal studies that have shown that constant light, dim light at night, or simulated chronic jet lag can increase tumour development.
+The results are consistent with animal studies showing that constant light, dim light at night, or simulated chronic jet lag can increase tumour development.

 The exact causes of this association are still not known.
-These results may be explained by the disruption of the circadian system that is caused by exposure to light at night.
-This exposure can alter sleep-activity patterns, suppress melatonin production, and disregulate genes involved in tumour development.
-Among the many different patterns of shiftwork, those that include nightwork are most disruptive to the circadian system.
+The results may be explained by the disruption of the physiological circadian rhythm (the daily or 24-hours cycle of human physical functions) that is caused by exposure to light at night.
+This exposure can alter sleep-activity patterns, suppress melatonin production, and dysregulate genes involved in tumour development.
+Among the many different patterns of shiftwork, those that include nightwork are most disruptive to the circadian rhythm.

 Many human physical functions follow a daily rhythm or a 24-hour cycle.
 These cycles are called circadian rhythms.
 The word circadian comes from the Latin "circa dies" which means "about a day."
 Sleeping, waking, digestion, secretion of adrenalin, body temperature, blood pressure, pulse and many other important aspects of body functions and human behaviour are regulated by this 24-hour cycle.
 These rhythmical processes are coordinated to allow for high activity during the day and low activity at night.

-Some rhythms adapt in two to three days while others change only after longer periods.
+Some rhythms adapt in two to three days, while others change only after longer periods.
 People adapt to new schedules at different rates as do the different rhythms.
-Total reversal of circadian rhythms may never occur because on days off most people go back to a "normal" day schedule.
+Total reversal of circadian rhythms may never occur because most people go back to a "normal" day schedule on days off.
 Frequent changes in schedule and disruption to circadian rhythms can lead to chronic fatigue and other health problems.

-Gastrointestinal and digestive problems such as indigestion, heartburn, stomachache and loss of appetite are more common among rotating shiftworkers and night workers than among day workers.
-It is less clear if more serious conditions such as peptic ulcers are more common in shiftworkers.
-The irregular work, sleep and eating schedules are not helpful for the proper care of ulcers.
+Gastrointestinal and digestive problems such as indigestion, heartburn, stomach ache and loss of appetite are more common among rotating shiftworkers and night workers than among day workers.
+It is less clear if more severe conditions such as peptic ulcers are more common in shiftworkers.
+The irregular work, sleep and eating schedules make it difficult to properly care for ulcers.

 Given the irregularity in type and timing of meals, it is not surprising that the night worker is more likely to have a poorer diet.
 At night, the loss of appetite often leads to increased snacking on "junk" food rather than eating a full, well-balanced meal.
 Feelings of fatigue may encourage the consumption of beverages with caffeine (coffee, cola) to help the worker stay awake.

-Shiftwork is not absolutely associated with cardiovascular disease.
+Shiftwork is not certainly associated with cardiovascular disease.
 However, heart rate and blood pressure have been shown to follow a circadian rhythm.
-Life-style can directly affect an individual's health.
+Lifestyle can directly affect an individual's health.
 Therefore, it is very important that a shiftworker follows exercise programs to maintain an adequate level of fitness.
-It is also very important not to smoke, to have good dietary habits and to participate in leisure activities.
+It is also very important not to smoke, have good dietary habits and participate in leisure activities.

 Compared with people who work straight days, shiftworkers report more interference to their family lives, especially the time available to spend with spouses and children.
-This fact is very important since the amount and quality of social interaction is related to physical and mental health.
-Individuals who cannot establish regular routines in their daily activities have difficulties planning for family responsibilities and coping with physical and mental fatigue as effectively as non-shiftworkers.
-Participation in clubs, sports and other organized activities is very difficult since they are usually geared to the normal day schedule.
+This fact is very important since the amount and quality of social interaction are related to physical and mental health.
+Individuals who cannot establish regular routines in their daily activities have more difficulties when planning for family responsibilities and coping with physical and mental fatigue than non-shiftworkers.
+Participation in clubs, sports, and other organized activities is very difficult since these activities are usually geared to the normal day schedule.
 The lack of regular social contact can lead to feelings of loneliness and isolation.
-In addition, quality child care facilities aimed at meeting the needs of shiftworkers is almost nonexistent.
+In addition, quality childcare facilities aimed at meeting the needs of shiftworkers are almost nonexistent.

-The best solution to the problems of shiftwork would be to eliminate it but this is not often a practical possibility.
-Shiftwork is likely to continue to be a reality for a large percentage of Canadian workers.
+The best solution to the issues of shiftwork would be to eliminate it, but this is not often a practical possibility.
+Shiftwork will to continue to be a reality for a percentage of Canadian workers.